9.1 Basic Electrical Equipment Safety

 Key Takeaways

-• NIC places basic electrical equipment inside Skin Care and Services, not as a license to perform medical procedures.
+• NIC places basic electrical equipment inside Skin Care and Services (45 percent of the theory exam), not as authorization to perform medical device procedures.

-• A safe equipment answer starts with contraindications, intact cords, dry hands, manufacturer directions, and client feedback.
+• A safe equipment answer always starts with contraindication screening, intact cords, dry hands, manufacturer directions, low starting intensity, and continuous client feedback.

-• Electrical service questions often test client protection and sanitation more than machine brand names.
+• Electrical-service items test client protection, fire/shock prevention, and sanitation far more than machine brand names.

 Exam Role of Electrical Equipment

-The current NIC National Esthetics Theory outline includes basic use of electrical equipment under Skin Care and Services.
-That placement matters.
-The exam is not asking you to become an electrician or a medical-device operator.
-It is asking whether you can choose, prepare, and monitor ordinary esthetics equipment in a way that protects the client, the operator, and the facility.
-The current NIC theory exam has 110 total items, 100 weighted items, and 90 minutes, so equipment questions may appear as short safety scenarios mixed with consultation, contraindication, and treatment protocol decisions.
+The current National-Interstate Council of State Boards of Cosmetology (NIC) National Esthetics Theory outline places basic use of electrical equipment inside Skin Care and Services, which carries 45 percent of the weighted score.
+The exam is not asking you to be an electrician or a medical-device operator.
+It tests whether you can choose, prepare, monitor, and sanitize ordinary esthetics equipment to protect the client, the operator, and the facility.

 Safety checkpointExam reasoning